- 18G102B2E11 (See other available formats)

 - Upon receipt, the antibody solution should be stored undiluted at -20°C, and protected from prolonged exposure to light.

 IHC-P - Verified

 - Recommended Usage

 Each lot of this antibody is quality control tested by Western blotting.
-For Western blotting, the suggested use of this reagent is 0.1 - 1.0 µg per ml.
+For Western blotting, the suggested use of this reagent is 1.0 - 5.0 µg per ml.
+For immunohistochemistry, a concentration range of 1.0 - 5.0 µg/ml is suggested.
 It is recommended that the reagent be titrated for optimal performance for each application.